-How GIA Diamond Grading Works?
+The GIA Diamond Grading Process

 As mentioned already, the GIA primarily conducts research on diamonds and the area of gemology at large.
 The lion’s share of the studies is focused on diamond identification and strives to help traders around the world distinguish between real and synthetic diamonds, especially when such a distinction is impossible to make with the untrained eye.